djspiewak/schrodinger/CONTRIBUTING.md

-# Contributing to the Typelevel Effects Project
+# Contributing to Effects4s

-The Typelevel Effects project welcomes contributions from anybody who wants to participate in moving this initiative forward.
-All code or documentation that is contributed will have to be covered by a waiver of all copyrights and other rights as detailed by the COPYING file at the repository's root, the rationale for this is that the APIs defined by this project shall be freely implementable and usable by everyone.

-## Copyright Statement

-The aforementioned waiver of copyrights and other rights is represented by the addition of a line to the file [CopyrightWaivers.txt](https://github.com/typelevel/effects/blob/master/CopyrightWaivers.txt).
-For a pull request to be considered every contributor must have signed the copyright statement in this way; this may be included within that same pull request.
+The Effects4s project welcomes contributions from anybody wishing to participate.
+All code or documentation that is provided must be licensed with the same license that Effects4s is licensed with (Apache 2.0, see LICENSE.txt).

 ## Code of Conduct

-People are expected to follow the [Typelevel Code of Conduct](http://typelevel.org/conduct.html) when discussing this project on the Github page, Gitter channel, or other venues.
+People are expected to follow the [Typelevel Code of Conduct](http://typelevel.org/conduct.html) when discussing Effects4s on the GitHub page, Gitter channel, or other venues.

 We hope that our community will be respectful, helpful, and kind.
 If you find yourself embroiled in a situation that becomes heated, or that fails to live up to our expectations, you should disengage and contact one of the project maintainers in private.
 We hope to avoid letting minor aggressions and misunderstandings escalate into larger problems.

 ## General Workflow

-1. Make sure you have signed the Copyright Statement, see above.
+1. Make sure you can license your work under Apache 2.0

 2. Before starting to work, make sure there is a ticket in the issue or create one first.
 It can help accelerate the acceptance process